zanppa/hoverboard-firmware/Docs/current_meas.md

 # Hoverboard firmware
 This document is part of the hoverboard firmware documentation.

-## Current measurement
+## Current measurement with shunt resistor
-Operation of the current measurement is described here.
+Operation of the current measurement with shunt resistor is described here.

 ### Electronics
 In the hoverboard electronics, both motors drivers contain current measurement.
 The